-Since the founding of the College, music has been an integral part of a student-centered curriculum at Lebanon Valley College and recognized as a special strength of the institution.
-Music plays a significant role in nurturing aesthetic response; it increases a student's capacity for thoughtful feeling and thought.
-Music is an art form that expresses the experiences of human life, even though musical sounds often have no specific or verbalizing meanings.
+Since the founding of the College, music has been an integral part in a student-centered curriculum at Lebanon Valley College.
+Recognized as a special strength of the institution, music plays a significant role in nurturing aesthetic response; it increases a student's capacity for thoughtful feeling and for feelingful thought.
+Music is an art form that expresses the experiences of human life, even though musical sounds often have no specific meanings that can be verbalized.
 Yet music demonstrates our ability and need to symbolize life experiences, making music an indispensable part of the liberal arts tradition.
 Knowing about music, developing sensitive and critical listening skills, creating and performing music, and understanding the role of music in history and contemporary society are all vital ingredients in the education of every student.
 Because we believe this, a broad-based, flexible course of study has been designed to meet the needs of the general student and the specific requirements of the music student.
 Seven generations have benefited from this approach, which is rigorous and demanding yet humane and individualized.
-Join us in discovering the logic, joy, and passion for music.
+Join us in discovering the logic, joy, and passion of music.

-Students will demonstrate musical proficiency individually on their principal applied medium.
+Students will demonstrate proficiency on their principle applied medium.

 Students will demonstrate fundamental proficiency in keyboard skills.

-Students will demonstrate knowledge of musical forms, processes, and structures through the analysis of written music.
+Students will demonstrate knowledge of musical styles, forms, processes, and their cultural context.

 Students will demonstrate proficient analytical listening skills.

-Students will apply knowledge of musical concepts by creating music
+GOAL 3: Students will apply knowledge of musical concepts by creating music.

-Students will demonstrate the achievement of professional competence in their area of specialization.
+GOAL 4: Students will demonstrate professional competence in their area of specialization.

 Students will exhibit knowledge of their particular field.

-Students will apply this professional knowledge base in a capstone experience.
+Students will apply this professional knowledge base in performance or internship experiences.